-Jeep goes to great lengths to preserve the Wrangler's authenticity.
-You can still remove its top, completely, and flip down the windshield.
-The hinges are still exposed, attached to flat sheetmetal and a visual toughness that deliberately avoids soft curves or mass-market appeal.
-All over the world, its buyers wouldn't have it any other way.
-And that authenticity goes a long way toward making the other Jeep products, whether family SUVs or smaller crossovers, just that much more desirable than their competitors.
+Jeep has gone to great lengths to preserve this model's authenticity.
+You can still completely remove its top and doors and flip down the windshield.
+The door hinges are still exposed, attached to flat sheetmetal that pointedly avoids mass-market appeal.
+Wrangler buyers would have it no other way.
+And that authenticity goes a long way toward making the other Jeep products—whether family SUVs or smaller crossovers—just that much more desirable than their competitors.

 The sacrifices might well be worth it when you take to the trail—pretty much any trail—and experience the Wrangler's reason for being.
 The tough body-on-frame chassis and solid front and rear axles that established the Wrangler as one of the most capable off-road SUVs on the market continues to wow, with lots of clearance, a rugged underbody with protective skid plates, and terrific boulder-scrambling prowess.
 The traditional four-wheel-drive system is also supplemented with some modern tech, including an electric sway-bar disconnect that permits impressive wheel articulation without the expense of floppy on-road cornering.

-Refinement has been improved incrementally on the Wrangler in recent years, and last year's powertrain changes brought more of a transformation.
-The Wrangler no longer either keeps with the parts-bin look inside; instead its instrument panel is modern and curvy yet upright, with soft-touch materials provided in a few spots where they'll be noticed.
+Refinement has been improved incrementally on the Wrangler in recent years, including a pretty dramatic transformation for the interior.
+The Wrangler no longer resembles cheap plastic roughly stuck together; instead its instrument panel is modern and curvy yet upright, with soft-touch materials provided in a few spots where they'll be noticed.
 And you can still hose out the interior when you need to, with drain plugs included on every Wrangler.

 It's the interior of the Jeep Wrangler that's seen the biggest changes with the passing years, and that's a good thing.
-The Wrangler has changed quite significantly in recent model years, with the drab, hard-plastic dashboard and trim of a few years ago now history, and instrument panels and door panels now nicely contoured.
+The drab, hard-plastic dashboard and trim of a few years ago are now history, and instrument panels and door panels are now nicely contoured.
 Trims have also been freshened and given a bezeled or machined look, and the look and feel is way more sophisticated while keeping the brief, upright, and businesslike look of the dash.
-Elbow rests and other areas have soft-touch padding, while there's new interior courtesy lighting underneath the instrument panel and in the cupholder areas.
+Elbow rests and other areas have soft-touch padding, while there's now interior courtesy lighting underneath the instrument panel and in the cupholder areas.

 While the look hasn't changed much, thankfully the Wrangler doesn't drive like a vintage off-roader.
-Rather, its modern Pentastar V-6 and A580 five-speed automatic transmission have helped this Jeep make tremendous leaps and bounds in the drivability category–especially on the highway.
+A modern V-6 and newer automatic have helped this Jeep make tremendous leaps and bounds in the drivability category–especially on the highway.

-The Pentastar as all the requisite low-end torque needed for hardcore off-roading, something that's been missing since the days of the 4.0-liter straight-six, and it also accelerates all the way to the redline without any vibrations or roughness.
+The Pentastar has all the requisite low-end torque needed for hardcore off-roading, something that's been missing since the days of the 4.0-liter straight-six, and it also accelerates all the way to the redline without any vibrations or roughness.
 The Wrangler is surprisingly quick, too–the Unlimited four-door models only take about 8.4 seconds to get to 60, while two-door Wranglers can get there in 7.7 seconds.

 Although the powertrain is charming, the Wrangler's dull recirculating-ball steering still leaves lots to be desired.
-Turn-in is crisp enough, but the steering has a 'dead zone' of sorts and universally lacked feedback or road feel.
+Turn-in is crisp enough, but the steering has a 'dead zone' of sorts and universally lacks feedback or road feel.
 The Wrangler's tall tire sidewalls also tend to get in the way of responsiveness on curvy roads.
 The good news is that it's very easy to place on tight trails, with the steering compensating for the drag of big tires on sand, mud, or rock.

 For those who shop by the numbers, the critical ones for the Wrangler are 44.3 degrees approach, 25.4 degrees breakover, and 40.4 degrees departure—that's all for the top-of-the-line, off-road-pedigreed Rubicon.